 - ½ cup / 100 g brown sugar

 - ⅓ cup/ 50 g powdered sugar

 - ⅛ cup / 30 g dried cherries

 - ⅓ cup / 30 g dried cranberries

 - 3 tbs cherry liqueur, or hot tea

 - 1 teaspoon orange zest

 - Chop all the dried fruits and place them in a bowl.
 Add honey and cherry liqueur and stir.
 Cover with a plastic wrap and let stay overnight or for at least 4 hours.

 - In a bowl combine flour, baking powder and salt and stir to blend.

-- In a large bowl cream butter, brown sugar and powder sugar.
-Add eggs and orange zest and beat until homogeneous.
+- In a large bowl cream butter, brown sugar and powdered sugar.
+Add eggs and orange zest and beat until smooth.
 Gradually add the dry ingredients, mixing with a spatula just until absorbed.
 Carefully fold in the soaked dried fruits, including any remaining liquid.

-- Wrap the dough in a cling film or baking paper and let stay in the fridge for at least 2 hours.
+- Wrap the dough in a cling film or in a sheet of baking paper and let stay in the fridge for 2-4 hours or overnight.

 - The quantity of the flour is approximate.
 You might need a bit more than that, depending on how dry are the fruits.

-- Keep the cookies in airtight container.
+- Store the cookies in airtight container.
 They should remain good for at least 1-2 weeks.